Split601824/libretest/README.md

 - ACT, Inc.
 - College Board
 - International Baccalaureate Organisation (IBO)
-- Any other foundation, exam board, or organization
+- Any other foundation, exam board, or organisation

 LibreTest is its own entity.
 The "Libre" prefix reflects the philosophy of free as in freedom, not affiliation with any organisation.